linagora/awesome-angular-swipe/README.md

 This library uses $swipe and exposes a directive which allows mobile swipe feature on everything in the DOM.

+Please, take a look at our live [demo](http://linagora.github.io/awesome-angular-swipe/).
 It works only for mobile device.
 It will do nothing on desktop (except using the dev tool to mock a mobile behavior).

 # Usage